TradeSkillMaster/LibTSMClass/README.md

 ## Documentation

-See the docs (TODO: link) for complete documentation and usage.
+See [the docs](https://tradeskillmaster.github.io/LibTSMClass) for complete documentation and usage.

 ## Installation